Answered By: Library Reviewer

 There are several indexes that you can use to find an official citation to a multilateral treaty:

-1. Multilateral Treaties Deposited with the Secretary-General provides citation information for multilateral treaties deposited with the Secretary-General of the UN.
+1. Multilateral Treaties Deposited with the Secretary-General provides citation information for multilateral treaties deposited with the Secretary-General of the United Nations.
 It is available in print and on the United Nations Treaty Collection website.

 2. The Multilateral Treaty Calendar by Christian Wiktor provides citations to multilateral treaties for the period 1648-1995.
 Treaties are arranged in the index chronologically by the date of signing.
 Treaties are also indexed by subject, the international organization responsible, international conference, etc. It is available in print and on HeinOnline.